 Maybe she meant her only "close" friend.
 She cares about the various experiments, but she isn't as close to most of them as she is with Stitch since most of their one true places aren't where she spends most of her time.
 She lives with Stitch and spends plenty of time in hula class with the others.
 Still, if she considers those girls as "close" friends, that is still kind of sad.

-I don't get the whole, "convinced an alien race that mosquitos were an endangered species" thing.
-Do the aliens have a strange fondness for mosquitos, and so didn't want to destroy Earth?
+I don't get the whole, "convinced an alien race that mosquitoes were an endangered species" thing.
+Do the aliens have a strange fondness for mosquitoes, and so didn't want to destroy Earth?
 Then why did they make the big deal about them being endangered, when they would all get destroyed with Earth, endangered or not?

 My guess was actually that if Cobra was gonna pick any species to call endangered, he might as well pick one that's considerably NOT endangered.
 The longer the species in question lasts, the longer Earth lasts.

 Fridge Brilliance.
-Pleakly was afraid of harming Lilo because she was part of the mosquito food chain.
-On Earth, almost everything is food for mosquitos, so if he claimed mosquitoes as endangered species, then all of Earth is effectively protected.
+Pleakley was afraid of harming Lilo because she was part of the mosquito food chain.
+On Earth, almost everything is food for mosquitoes, so if he claimed mosquitoes as endangered species, then all of Earth is effectively protected.